AlanKrajina/JS-learn/README.md

 5. If multiple of the above rules apply, the rule that is higher wins and will set the `this` value.
 6. If the function is an ES2015 arrow function, it ignores all the rules above and receives the `this` value of its surrounding scope at the time it is created.

+- Outside of any function, this refers to the global object.
+In web browsers, this is the window

+- Inside an object method, this refers to the object that received the method call

+- Inside a standalone function, even one inside a method, this will default to the global object

+- When using strict mode in a standalone function, as we do inside classes, this will be undefined

+- Arrow functions dont define their own this like standard functions do.

 - OBJECT CREATION
 - Object Methods
 - classes